 Students could follow Lizzie’s lead and learn this street dance locking sequence.

-After each section pause the clip to ensure all students have understood, and allow for extra practise time.
+After each section, pause the video to ensure students have understood, and allow for extra practise time.
 Students who are showing strong dance skills could help others.

 Alternatively, sections could be split and watched over several weeks to build up the dance sequence.